kchr/birdlist/README.md

 Configuration
 -------------

+**Environment variables**

+    WEBPY_LISTEN      [127.0.0.1:8080]    Interface and port for HTTP/JSON server
+    MONGODB_HOST      [127.0.0.1:27017]   Hostname and port for mongodb instance MONGODB_DB        [birds]             Database name for collection

+Environment variables can be exported or just passed along the command line.

+Therefore,

+    $ export MONGODB_HOST=10.0.0.1:27017
+    $ make tests

+...has the same effect as:

+    $ MONGODB_HOST=10.0.0.1:27017 make tests

+**Setting the environment**

 To make it serve on another interface or port, set `WEBPY_LISTEN` in your environment:

     $ WEBPY_LISTEN=0.0.0.0:8080 make serve